easytarget/microPyEZfonts/drivers/README.md

 (current as of 24/apr/2024)
 * `ssd1306.py`
   * for I2C and SPI connected displays based on the ssd1306 chip (and compatibles)
-  * based on the default micropython driver from (todo!) modified to return the format as a property
+  * based on the default micropython driver from [@stlehmann](https://github.com/stlehmann/micropython-ssd1306) modified to return the format as a property
 * `st7567_i2c.py`
   * for I2C connected displays based on the ST7567 chip (and compatibles)
   * based on the driver from [@mcGeorge](https://forum.micropython.org/viewtopic.php?t=12747), modified to return the format as a property